vedderb/bldc/lispBM/README.md

 ### Feature Overview

 * Development and testing in VESC Tool with variable live monitoring and plotting as well as CPU and memory monitoring.
+* There is a REPL in VESC Tool where code can be executed and tested live.
+You even have full access to the functions and bindings in the program you have uploaded.
 * Sandboxed environment, meaning that the Lisp code (hopefully) cannot freeze or crash the rest of the VESC code when it gets stuck or runs out of heap or stack memory.
 * The application runs on the VESC itself without the need for having VESC Tool connected and is stored in flash memory.
 * When a lisp-application is written to the VESC it is automatically started on each boot.